 Now consider a more complex example: a 1x4 silicon probe, with a neuron on channels 0,1,2 and another neuron on channels 1,2,3.
-We create a group for each neuron to hold the spiketrains for each spike sorting group together with the channels on which that neuron spiked:
+We create a group for each neuron to hold the Unit object associated with this spike sorting group.
+Each group also contains the channels on which that neuron spiked.
+The relationship is many-to-many because channels 1 and 2 occur in multiple groups.: